How “Harry Potter” Saved My Life

 Anyone with a little more skepticism and a little less brain fog would have been able to tell that that job interview was a total scam.
 The company I interviewed with was running what was essentially a pyramid scheme, draining money from naïve, jobless college graduates with thousands of dollars’ worth of “initiation fees,” an abysmal commission split, and promises that the position could be the job of your dreams – if you worked hard enough.

 I should have been an easy sell.
-Years of heavy drug use made it impossible for me to hide the fact that I was an addict: slow to speak and easy to frighten.
-I was also desperate for a job after almost a year of post-graduation unemployment.
+After almost a year of post-graduation unemployment, I was desperate for a job.
 The sales manager was patient when I stared blankly and asked her to repeat the question.
 Her description of the position’s benefits matched almost word-for-word the description of my dream job required in the pre-interview survey.
 About halfway through the interview, her tone changed dramatically.
 “If this isn’t the position for you,” she said, “you should just leave now and stop wasting my time.”
 She was not somebody who liked having her time wasted, and if I stayed this long and decided not to stick around, she had clearly already wasted her afternoon.

 Someone with a little more self-worth might have walked out right then and there, but I shook my head silently and told her to go on.
 I was asked to recite a few sentences on the back of an informational pamphlet.
 I don’t remember every word, but I do remember that the last sentence read, “I would be stupid not to take this job.”